-Kantar Media Reports U.S. Advertising Expenditures Increased 7.1% In Q3
+Kantar Media Reports U.S. Advertising Expenditures Increased 0.7% In Q2 2014

-Total advertising expenditures in the third quarter of 2012 increased 7.1% from a year ago and finished the period at $34.5 billion, according to data released TODAY (12/17) by KANTAR MEDIA.
-Total spending for the first nine months of the year grew 3.8% to $101.3 billion.
+Total advertising expenditures increased 0.7% in the second quarter of 2014 to $35.6 billion, according to data released TODAY (9/17) by KANTAR MEDIA.
+During the first six months of 2014, ad spending grew 3.1%.